Post-Baccalaureate Programs: Everything You Need to Know

 This experience inspired my Ride or Die initiative.
 I organized Spanish-speaking volunteers to serve as interpreters for and give rides to insured patients.
 By doing so, we were able to clear space in the clinic for patients who truly needed it, rather than patients who could seek care elsewhere.
 Months later, I saw Melchor at the grocery store.
 He beamed as he noted that the influx of Spanish-speaking patients had motivated his Medi-Cal physician to hire a Spanish-speaking assistant.
 Seeing the difference my Ride or Dies made motivated me to persist with my goal of finding creative solutions to problems of access.

-The first body section brings us back into the setting of the community clinic to demonstrate that the applicant’s commitments run deeper than helping Spanish-speakers alone: she is particularly interested in serving those who are least likely to receive medical attention, the uninsured.
+Analysis: The first body paragraph returns to the setting of the community clinic, demonstrating that the applicant’s commitments run deeper than helping Spanish-speakers alone.
+She is particularly interested in serving those least likely to receive medical attention: the uninsured.

 1. Does the applicant demonstrate qualities that are desirable in a physician?
 If so, which ones?